You only live once.

 Bilirubin is a yellow substance that is produced as a byproduct of the breakdown of old red blood cells.
 It is converted by your liver and released into blood, bile, urine, or stool.

 Cholesterol is a waxy, fat-like substance and produced in your liver.
-It's vital to produce hormones like estrogen, testosterone, and vitamin D, and helps you digest foods.
+It's vital to produce hormones and vitamin D, and helps you digest foods.

 High-density lipoprotein (HDL), often called "good" cholesterol, is a big part of your body's lipid transport system.
 It helps remove excess cholesterol from your body, keeps blood vessels clear and the heart healthy.